WillemJiang/smart-park-demo/notification-service/README.md

 docker run -i --rm -p 8080:8080 smart-park/notification-service-jvm
 ```

-### How to build and run the native excution binary docker image
+### How to build and run the native execution binary docker image

 If you want to build the native execution binary, you need to setup the GraalVM by following the instructions [here](https://quarkus.io/guides/building-native-image-guide).